Intellectual Property Litigation

 WilmerHale Recognized by LMG Life Sciences at Annual AwardsNews

-Achieved a trial victory for Apple Inc. marking a significant milestone in the company’s seven-year fight to hold Samsung Electronics accountable for copying the original iPhone and applying patented Apple designs and features to numerous Samsung phones.
-After four days of deliberation, a jury in the Northern District of California awarded $539 million in damages to Apple.
+Achieved a trial victory for Apple marking a significant milestone in the company’s seven-year fight to hold Samsung Electronics accountable for copying the original iPhone and applying patented Apple designs and features to numerous Samsung phones.
+After four days of deliberation, a jury awarded $539 million in damages to Apple.
 Apple and Samsung later announced a settlement of all remaining patent litigation between them.

-Achieved a noteworthy victory for Takeda's wholly owned subsidiary, Millennium Pharmaceuticals, at the Federal Circuit when the appeals court reversed a district court finding of patent invalidity and remanded the case with instructions to enter judgment in favor of Takeda.
-This Hatch-Waxman matter involved a patent owned by the United States government and exclusively licensed to Takeda covering the latter’s blockbuster oncology drug Velcade® which has annual US sales in excess of $1 billion.
+Achieved a noteworthy victory for Takeda's wholly owned subsidiary, Millennium Pharmaceuticals, at the Federal Circuit when the appeals court reversed a district court finding of patent invalidity based on obviousness and remanded the case with instructions to enter judgment in favor of Takeda.
+This Hatch-Waxman matter involved a patent owned by the US government and exclusively licensed to Takeda covering the latter’s blockbuster oncology drug Velcade® which has annual US sales in excess of $1 billion.